When You Are Ill

 Residence Card or other identity verification document

-If you have joined a health insurance plan other than the National Health Insurance, your company insurance card (stating your eligibility details and the date you acquired eligibility)
+If you have joined a health insurance plan other than the National Health Insurance, Certificate of Eligibility and etc.

-*For those who are leaving Japan, please bring your health insurance card, documents showing your Individual Number (only those who have it), residence card or other identification documents and flight ticket beforehand to the ward office.
+*For those who are leaving Japan, please bring your National Health Insurance Confirmation of Eligibility (only those who have it), documents showing your Individual Number (only those who have it), residence card or other identification documents and flight ticket beforehand to the ward office.
+(If you reside abroad for one year or longer, you will lose your National Health Insurance eligibility during that period.)

 3 Medical Care System for the Elderly